olvaffe/olv-notes/graphics/specs/vulkan.md

   - 7.4.4.
 Host Operations on Semaphores
   - 7.4.5.
 Importing Semaphore Payloads
 - 7.5.
 Events
-  - events can be used for fine-grained host/queue synchronization
+  - events can be used for fine-grained intra-queue or host/queue sync
   - they can also be used as a "split" barrier
     - say, we update an ssbo and sample from it; there is an irrelevant work that we can insert before vkCmdPipelineBarrier to better utilize the